hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### Retract(ruleName string)

-`Retract` will remove the specified rule from the next cycle evaluation.
-If a rule is retracted its `when` scope will not be evaluated on the next immediate cycle after the call to `Retract`.
-Before the following cycle, all retracted rules will be restored.
+`Retract` will exclude the specified rule from the subsequent cycle evaluations.
+If a rule is retracted its `when` scope will not be evaluated on the next cycles after the call to `Retract`.
+The engine will automatically resets all rule back inplace when it start again from the beginning.

 #### Arguments